l-liava-l/Collection.wiki.eng/Cluster's API.md

 * addAndSetNamespace
 * addAndSetVar

-добавляют параметр в кластер и делают его активным. add a option to cluster and make it active
+add an option to a cluster and mark it active

 ```js
 var obj = $C();